itsnotajulius/Databases/Recources/InstallFaker.md

 <h1>Faker Install</h1>

+**Faker** that allows you to create fake placeholder data to use in your applications.

+<br>

+<h3>Install</h3>
 You will need to use the following syntax when you install and require faker in your project:

-<br>
 Run this command in the terminal to install the package:

 ```linux